Deep-water and shallow-water limits of the intermediate long wave equation: Convergence of the ILW-type equations

 The method developed in Section \ref{SEC:limit1} then can be used with an additional assumption on the convergence of the ILW initial data.
 Specifically, we may assume that $\{ u_{\dl,0} \}_{\dl\geq 2} \subset H^{s}(\M)$ forms a Cauchy sequence.
 In practice, when analysing the nonlinear interactions as described in equation \eqref{eq:dfmain}, in order to accommodate various initial conditions, it now needs to keep the difference in the initial data term, as presented in Proposition \ref{PRO:EN2}.
 However, this does not affect the validity of the proof, as our assumption of convergence of the initial data ensures that this difference is insignificant.
 The rest of the proof remains unaffected.

 \end{proof}

 \begin{ack}\rm The author extends his gratitude to his advisors, Tadahiro Oh and Yuzhao Wang, for posing this problem and for their constant support.
-Special thanks are also given to Professor Jean-Claude Saut for his assistance in providing references \cite{KS2022, Saut2019} and for clarifying the commonly recognised name for the model equation.
-G.L.~were supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh.
+Special thanks are given to Professor Jean-Claude Saut for his assistance in providing references \cite{KS2022, Saut2019} and for clarifying the commonly recognised name for the model equation.
+The author also appreciate the anonymous referees for their carefully reading and comments.
+G.L.~was supported by the Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (Grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University and the University of Edinburgh; the EPSRC New Investigator Award (grant no. EP/S033157/1); the European Research Council (grant no. 864138 ``SingStochDispDyn'').

 \end{ack}